US Customs Clearance from China to the USA in 2026: 5H Holds, SAFE Act, De Minimis & IOR Explained

 For corporate entities, one of three conditions must be satisfied:

+Option 1: U.S.-based entity.
 The entity must have a verified physical U.S. business address and at least one full-time U.S.-based employee who is a citizen or LPR.
-That employee cannot simultaneously serve as the qualifying employee for any other IOR entity.

-The U.S. parent company must have operated continuously for at least 3 years, maintain a minimum of 1,500 full-time U.S. employees, hold at least "$1,000,000 in U.S. revenues or assets", and formally accept joint and several liability for all duties and penalties incurred by the foreign affiliate.
+Option 3: Foreign affiliate of a qualifying U.S. parent.
+The U.S. parent company must have operated continuously for at least 3 years, maintain a minimum of 1,500 full-time U.S. employees, hold at least $1,000,000 in U.S. revenues or assets, and formally accept joint and several liability for all duties and penalties.

 What Counts as a Legitimate U.S. Business Address?